hashicorp/terraform-provider-azuread/docs/resources/service_principal.md

 When authenticated with a service principal, this resource requires one of the following application roles: `Application.ReadWrite.All` or `Directory.ReadWrite.All`

+It is not currently possible to manage service principals whilst having only the `Application.ReadWrite.All` role granted.

 When authenticated with a user principal, this resource requires one of the following directory roles: `Application Administrator` or `Global Administrator`

 ## Example Usage